 6. Are you involved in any ministries or community service to reach out to others with chronic pain?
 Share about this.

-*Nihlia is also an advocate for a group fighting against environmental issues in her town that are causing cancer.
+*Nihlia is also an advocate for a group fighting against environmental issues in her town that causes cancer.

 7. Offer some words of encouragement to those who may be searching for comfort in their own chronic pain journey.